aesterline/aesterline.github.io/_posts/2015-01-04-Let-vs-Where.md

 `let` is an expression.
 You can use a `let` anywhere you can use an expression.
 The variables defined in the `let` have a more narrow scope than the `where`.
 The `let` variables are only visible inside of the `let`.

 There is a pretty good discussion of `where` vs `let` on the [offical Haskell wiki](https://www.haskell.org/haskellwiki/Let_vs._Where).
-I am not sure I understand all different pros and cons of each yet, but maybe after a few more months learning Haskell it will click.
+I am not sure I understand all the different pros and cons of each yet, but maybe after a few more months learning Haskell it will click.